MicrosoftDocs/customer-insights/ci-docs/segments.md

 Segment of accounts or segment of contacts (preview) with segment builder: [Build your own](segment-builder.md)

 > [!NOTE]
-> Most export destinations require contact information for Marketing purposes.
+> Most export destinations require contact information for marketing purposes.
 Therefore, create segments of contacts to use for those exports.

 ---